 Zirinsky says Wintour is one of the most inspiring professionals she’s ever worked with, and Wintour thinks just as highly of Zirinsky: “When I worked with Susan, we were staging a global project with so many moving parts that to us it felt like a military operation,” the Vogue editor says.
 “Now, throughout her career Susan has produced segments on actual military operations.
 But she brought the same remarkable focus, levelheadedness and sense of humor to what we were doing as I imagine she brings to everything she does.”

 1984: Zirinsky interviews Sen. John McCain (R-Ariz.) at the Republican National Conventionin Dallas.

 1991: (with CBS This Morning anchor Paula Zahn) As President George H.W.
-Bush and Russian President Mikhail Gorbachev meet for a historic summit in Moscow, CBS anchors both its morning news and evening news reports from Moscow.
+Bush and Russian President Mikhail Gorbachev meet for a historic summit in Moscow, CBS anchors of both its morning news and evening news report from Moscow.

 ALWAYS AWAKE AND WORKING